-The recently released lithium battery units from LG Chem may position the company as the industry leader in lithium based energy storage systems (ESS) for both residential and large scale commercial installations.
+The new range of lithium battery units from LG Chem may position the company as one of the industry leaders in lithium based energy storage systems (ESS) for both residential and larger commercial installations.

-The second generation residential energy storage unit (RESU) from LG Chem expands on the first successful RESU 6.4kWh battery which now includes five options; Starting from the compact RESU3.3 (3.3kWh) up to a much larger 19.6kWh battery system using 2 of the new RESU10 units combined.
-On the commercial side there will be multiple options from the medium sized 45-166kWh systems up to a massive 50 ton container packed with 4,800kWh of storage capacity.
+The second generation residential energy storage unit (RESU) from LG Chem expands on the first successful RESU 6.4kWh battery and now includes five options; Starting from the compact RESU3.3 (3.3kWh) up to a maximum combined 19.6kWh battery system using 2 of the new RESU10 units combined.
+On the commercial side there will be multiple options released over the next 6-12 months from the medium sized 45-166kWh systems up to a massive 50 ton container packed with 4,800kWh of storage capacity.
 Yes that's 4.8MWh.

 New RESU Battery Range

-The new series RESU (48V) batteries are available in 3.3kWh, 6.5kWh and 9.8kWh sizes, while higher voltage (400V) units are available in 7kWh and 9.8kWh capacity.
+The new series RESU 48 Volt batteries are available in 3.3kWh, 6.5kWh and 9.8kWh sizes, while the higher voltage (400V) units are available two sizes - 7kWh and 9.8kWh.
 The direct replacement for the previous RESU6.4EX is the RESU6.5 which has 0.1kWh greater storage capacity but is 8kg lighter and 45mm narrower.
 More importantly it is now IP55 weather rated which means it can be installed in a semi-outdoor location such as a varandah or carport, but not directly open to the elements.

-Since the release of the first Powerwall there has been an emerging trend to high voltage (HV) 400V battery systems which have several benifits including slightly higher efficiency and the ability to be DC coupled with the solar array which operates at a similar voltage.
+Since the release of the first Tesla Powerwall there has been an emerging trend to high voltage (HV) 400V battery systems which have several benefits including slightly higher efficiency and the ability to be DC coupled with the solar array which operates at a similar voltage.
 However all dedicated off-grid inverters operate at the more common 48V so the HV batteries will not work off-grid in many installations.

 See full specification sheet here

 Compatible with most battery inverters

 LG chem have obviously been listening to solar installers and have been working with many inverter manufacturers to ensure there product is compatible and easily configured with almost all of the best and most popular battery inverter brands.